 Traditional retirement account types provide a passive relationship between investors and administrators, while self-directed retirement investing involves contact with multiple entities.
 In this way, a self-directed investment strategy more closely resembles a personal investment, but confusion can occur when IRA providers join the process.

-May 6th marks the 143rd running of the Kentucky Derby, one of the most heralded events in American horse racing.
 Come Saturday, 20 of the world’s finest thoroughbreds will descend on the hallowed grounds of Churchill Downs in Louisville, Kentucky for a 1.25-mile sprint to glory and a million champion’s purse.

 Roth IRAs provide the unique opportunity to generate tax-free retirement wealth.
 You pay taxes on contributions, but earnings may be distributed without tax liability if you’re able to satisfy certain qualifications.